 Step Four – Cut by Fill Color

 In the Send tab, under “Action,” click on Action by Fill.
 This will separate each of the different colored design elements into their own individual layers, which makes it super easy to cut each part of the design separately from each piece of vinyl.
+(Read more about how to cut by color with your Silhouette HERE.)

 Step Five – Weed